 Window and door openings establish the proportions and solid-to-void (wall surface to window/ door openings) ratios of a building.
-Responding to the proportions of window and door openings established by contributing properties in the District can help to ensure that new development and additions are compatible with the character and overall heritage context of the District.
+Responding to the proportions of window and door openings established by contributing properties in the District can help to ensure that new development and additions complement the character and overall heritage context of the District.

-- 7.5.1 New development should be of its time; avoid creating an inauthentic historic appearance that uses building features or components from other places, properties, or historic periods. - 7.5.2 To be compatible with the District's contributing properties and the low-rise streetscapes, new development and additions on non-contributing properties should reference existing floor levels, and solid-to-void ratios found on the façades of the District's contributing properties. - (a) Avoid large areas of blank wall on building façades. - (b) Generally avoid the use of uninterrupted, full-height vertical elements on building façades. - 7.5.3 New development on non-contributing properties shall have regard for the fine-grain scale of the District and its pattern of historically narrow lots by incorporating design measures to reflect the historic fabric. - (a) The fine-grain scale and pattern of historically narrow lots may be articulated on the façade through subtle massing setbacks and stepbacks, projections, façade length breaks, cladding detail articulation, referencing the rhythm of window and door openings, and/or material selections. - (b) Avoid the use of continuous horizontal glazing across the width of the façade on upper storeys. - (c) On sites with three or more dwelling units with access from grade, variation in the design of individual units across the front elevation is encouraged.
+7.5.1 New development should be of its time; avoid creating an inauthentic historic appearance that uses building features or components from other places, properties, or historic periods.

+7.5.2 To complement the District's contributing properties and the low-rise streetscapes, new development and additions on non-contributing properties should reference existing floor levels, and solid-to-void ratios found on the façades of the District's contributing properties.

+- (a) Avoid large areas of blank wall on building façades. - (b) Generally avoid the use of uninterrupted, full-height vertical elements on building façades.

+7.5.3 New development on non-contributing properties shall have regard for the fine-grain scale of the District and its pattern of historically narrow lots by incorporating design measures to reflect the historic fabric.

+- (a) The fine-grain scale and pattern of historically narrow lots may be articulated on the façade through subtle massing setbacks and stepbacks, projections, façade length breaks, cladding detail articulation, referencing the rhythm of window and door openings, and/or material selections. - (b) Avoid the use of continuous horizontal glazing across the width of the façade on upper storeys. - (c) On sites with three or more dwelling units with access from grade, variation in the design of individual units across the front elevation is encouraged.

 Figure 69: New development shall have regard for the fine-grain scale of the District and its pattern of historically narrow lots.
-Widths of storefronts on the same property may vary, but shall be less than 9 metres.